 A chronic eczema on the inner area of the lower legs and associated with varicose veins.

-Begin your treatment
+Get your diagnosis & treatment

 Treat your condition with dermago!